 Wellness: The wellness of our residents, faculty and staff are a priority in this residency.
 We have a wellness curriculum that has been developed by the residents.
 It involves monthly wellness activities, snacks for the resident room, workshops on compassion and emotional intelligence, monthly Balint groups, formal debriefing sessions, quarterly resident/faculty get-togethers and monthly resident social activities.
 This curriculum is being expanded so will have new components in the upcoming year.

 Behavioral Medicine: We have started a weekly behavioral medicine clinic in our FM office.
-The clinic is staffed by a psychiatrist, faculty physician, faculty psychologist, therapist and social worker.
+The clinic is staffed by a psychiatrists, a faculty family medicine physician, a faculty psychologist, therapist and social worker.
 The goal is to provide better access to mental health services to our patients and an excellent behavioral medicine curriculum for our residents.